A Look at Last Year's 2015 Financial Literacy Summer Residential Program

 How to Build a Meaningful Life Plan by Creating Lasting Financial and Educational Goals

-Students meet each other and participate in their first class together.
+Students meed each other and participate in their first class together and participate in a "dress for success" event

-Students learn how to select the best post-high school option and tour the University of California’s Irvine Campus.
-A special dinner speaker with Mr. Ryan Bailey, UCI Alum, Silver Olympic Medalist Water Polo will inspire them!
+Students learn how to select the best post-high school option for themselves and tour the University of California’s Irvine Campus.

 Students visit Pacific Investment Management Company’s (PIMCO) trading floor in Newport Beach, CA. Next, they prepare and give a winning presentation, and finally celebrate the week at Boomers amusement park with their new friends!